Loriowar/redmine_issues_tree/README.md

 # RedmineIssuesTree

-This is a plugin for [Redmine 3](http://www.redmine.org/).
+This is a plugin for [Redmine](http://www.redmine.org/).
 It's provides a tree view of the issues list.

+## Compatibility

+Plugin tested with 3.* versions of Redmine.
+But there is a high probability of compatibility with 2.* versions.

+## Examples of interface

+You can find them on the [official plugin page](https://www.redmine.org/plugins/redmine_issues_tree).

 ## Installation